 At the present time, these guidelines are applied only to gas services provided for commercial, industrial, and electrical generation customers.
-An LDC may request an exemption from complying with one or more of the guidelines provided that it can
+An LDC may request an exemption from complying with one or more of the guidelines provided that it can present substantial documentation that specific aspects of the guidelines are impractical to implement.
+There are three main topics covered in the guidelines.

-4 Since 1988, two types of transportation tariffs were in use in Michigan.
+Since 1988, two types of transportation tariffs were in use in Michigan.
 One is cost-based with optional services to meet the transportation customer's needs.
 Another is a market-based rate for end users willing to take a more substantial business risk to achieve greater benefits.
 Both tariffs also include a bundled storage service of 10 percent of the end users annual contract quantity and an optional service for long-term back-up supplies.